backmarket-oss/kube-transition-metrics/doc/ARCHITECTURE.md

 ## Overview

-This document describes the architecture of the kube-transition-metrics controller.
+This document outlines the architecture of the `kube-transition-metrics` controller.
-The controller watches the Kubernetes Pods API to track the life-cycle of Pods.
+This controller monitors the Kubernetes Pods API to observe the life-cycle of Pods.
-Pods are only tracked if they are created _after_ the startup of the controller.
-This is required as certain metrics are not computable from a point-in-time snapshot of the Kubernetes API, some timestamps are lost or replaced during the Pod life-cycle.
+Only pods created after the controller's startup are tracked, as certain metrics can't be computed from a static snapshot of the Kubernetes API.
-Additionally, the Events API is also watched for ImagePulling and ImagePulled events to produce the `image_pull` metric type.
+The Events API is also monitored to gather the `image_pull` metric type.

 ## Block diagram